-LIHEAP Eligibility Criteria
+LIHEAP Service Eligibility FY 2013

 The LIHEAP statute establishes 150 percent of the poverty level as the maximum income level allowed in determining LIHEAP income eligibility, except where 60 percent of state median income is higher.
 Income eligibility criteria for LIHEAP may not be set lower than 110 percent of the poverty.